hellodoctormx/sdk.android/README.md

 ## Features

-**Telehealth video calls**: The SDK handles almost everything regarding an active video call with minimal development within your own application code
+**Telemedicine video calls**: The SDK handles almost everything regarding an active video call with minimal development within your own application code

-**Request consultations**: Use the ConsultationService provided by the SDK to retrieve doctor availability and request a telehealth video consultation
+**Request consultations**: Use the ConsultationService provided by the SDK to retrieve doctor availability and request a telemedicine video consultation

 **UI Kit (in development)**: Native screens and elements to request, view and manage a user's consultations and other HelloDoctor data.

 <img src="https://user-images.githubusercontent.com/54091648/182131158-99a3fe47-0828-48c3-bf57-132c853d95c3.jpg" width="156"/>

+## Integration Components
+* **HelloDoctor Server**
+* **HelloDoctor SDK**
+* **Your Server**
+* **Your Application**

+**Your server** will be responsible for:
+* Creating corresponding (or "linked") HelloDoctor user accounts for your users
+* Requesting session tokens for your client applications
+* Forwarding webhook events for video calls to your devices as push notifications

+**Your Application** will be responsible for:
+* Requesting session tokens from your server for HelloDoctor service calls
+* Handling push notifications and calling the corresponding SDK functions (e.g. when your device receives an `incomingVideoCall` webhook, your application must then call `IncomingVideoCallNotification.display` with the webhook event payload)
+* Providing screens for scheduling and managing consultations (the SDK provides services for making the actual server requests)

 ## Integration Lifecycle
 ### User Creation/Authentication